Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = If I change the markup for an attribute, how will product prices change? =

 Markup by Attribute works within the framework provided by WooCommerce and sets product variation markups (or markdowns) during the `Set regular price` and `Set sale price` actions.
 Therefore, you must locate the products affected by this change and reset the regular and sale prices.
-I'm working on adding an “Attribute” column to the Product list to facilitate this type of activity.

 = It's not working.
 Why? =